bytebl33d/bytebl33d.github.io/blog/ludus-cyber-range.md

   ad_domain_user: domainuser
   ad_domain_user_password: password
   ad_domain_safe_mode_password: password
-  timezone: America/New_York
+  timezone: Europe/Brussels
   enable_dynamic_wallpaper: true
 ```

 I also made a few tweaks to the available RAM of the VMs and updated the domain/forest functional level to 2025 as well.
 With this file we can start building our hacker lab.

+!!!warning
+If the build process fails, as happened to me :(, it might be because of unsufficient system resources.
+Just rerun the script or reboot the VMs and try again.
+!!!

 ## Ninja Hacker Academy Setup

-!!!info
-NHA is designed as an educational challenge where users normally work toward gaining domain admin on two domains (`academy.ninja.lan` and `ninja.hack`)
+NHA is designed as an educational challenge where users normally work toward gaining domain admin on two domains (`academy.ninja.lan` and `ninja.hack`).
-!!!

 The scenario includes:
-- A starting point on `srv01` at `10.5.10.32`
+- A starting point on `WEB` at `10.2.10.32`
 - Flags hidden on each machine
 - Up-to-date systems with Defender enabled